In science fiction it is quite common to portray our galaxy as a "big Earth",

 The surface area of the inner space in the cylinder is about 1.5e7 m².
 If packed densely together, the ship could maybe house and feed a million people, but the spacefarers see no need for such a number.
 The crew size is only 5000 people, making average population density as low as that of an Earth wilderness area.
 The population size is kept in check by strict birth control.
 5000 people is enough to maintain genetic diversity with conventional breeding, though our descendants probably make heavy use of genetic engineering.

-From a spot inside the cylinder one can see its entire length and circumference; there is not horizon like on a planet.
+From a spot inside the cylinder one can see its entire length and circumference; there is not a horizon like on a planet.
 The cylinder is lighted by very strong lamps on the central axis, wrapped around the propulsion systems that are also situated there.
 The light is brightened and dimmed to create day and night to create some variation.
-The day and night rhythm is a tradition that is inherited from life on planet Earth.
+The day and night rhythm is a tradition that is inherited from life on planet Earth and matches our biology.

 Because the mass of the ship is much too low to create any substantial gravity, the cylinder rotates along its axis, making one full rotation every 6.93 seconds, which means that the outside rotates at 453 meters / second.
 This creates a centrifugal force of 10 m/s², slightly more than Earth surface gravity.